 IMPORTANT: Always disconnect the negative (-) battery terminal before charging.
 Failure to do so can result in damage to the ECU.

 - Disconnect the battery terminals-negative (-) first. - Charge the battery at 15 amps for 10 minutes.
-DO NOT exceed 20 amps (maximum recommended charging rate).
-Total charging time should not exceed one (1) hour. - 3.
-Reconnect the battery terminals starting with the positive (+) terminal.
+DO NOT exceed 18 amps (maximum recommended charging rate).
+Total charging time should not exceed one (1) hour.